-Carl Benedikt Frey is Oxford Martin Citi Fellow at Oxford University where he directs the programme on Technology & Employment at the Oxford Martin School.
+Carl Benedikt Frey is Oxford Martin Citi Fellow at Oxford University where he directs the programme on The Future of Work at the Oxford Martin School.
 He is author of The Technology Trap: Capital, Labor and Power in the Age of Automation.

 After studying economics, history and management at Lund University, Frey completed his PhD at the Max Planck Institute for Innovation and Competition in 2011.
 He subsequently joined the Oxford Martin School where he founded the programme on Technology & Employment with support from Citigroup.
 Between 2012 and 2014, he was teaching at the Department of Economic History at Lund University.

 In 2012, Frey became an Economics Associate of Nuffield College and Senior Fellow at the Institute for New Economic Thinking, both University of Oxford.
 He remains a Senior Fellow of the Department of Economic History at Lund University, and a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA).

 In 2013, Frey co-authored “The Future of Employment: How Susceptible Are Jobs to Computerization”, estimating that 47% of jobs are at risk of automation, which has been called one of the most influential studies of our time.
 With over 4000 academic citations, the study’s methodology has been used by President Barack Obama’s Council of Economic Advisors, the Bank of England, the World Bank, as well as a popular risk-prediction tool by the BBC.
 In 2019, the paper was debated on the Last Week Tonight Show with John Oliver.